 1. Enhanced ventilation

 Maximum airflow: Because casement windows open outward fully, they allow for the maximum amount of fresh air to enter the room.
-Unlike other types of windows, the entire window space can be opened, allowing for full ventilation.
+You can open the entire window space in casement windows, allowing for full ventilation unlike other window types.

-Directional ventilation: Casement windows can be angled to catch side breezes, allowing you to control airflow into the home more effectively.
+Directional ventilation: You can angle casement windows to catch side breezes, giving you better control over airflow into your home.
 This is especially beneficial on days when there is a light breeze, as the angled panes help to funnel air into the room.

 2. Energy efficiency